Bhool Bhulaiyaa 2: Soundtrack

-The music of the film was composed by Pritam while Tanishk Bagchi appeared as the guest composer for recreating the title track along with Pritam.
-The lyrics were written by Amitabh Bhattacharya, Sameer, Yo Yo Honey Singh, Mandy Gill and Saaveri Verma.
+The music of the film was composed by Pritam, while Tanishk Bagchi appeared as the guest composer, recreating the title track along with Pritam.
+The lyrics were written by Amitabh Bhattacharya, Sameer, Yo Yo Honey Singh, Mandy Gill, and Saaveri Verma.

-The song "Bhool Bhulaiyaa 2 - Title Track" was recreated from the title track for the 2007 film Bhool Bhulaiyaa which was sung by Neeraj Shridhar and written by Sameer.
-This is the second time the song is being recreated after 2017 film Commando 2 which was the titled "Hare Krishna Hare Ram" sung by Armaan Malik, Raftaar, Ritika and composed by Gourov-Roshin.
+The song "Bhool Bhulaiyaa 2 Title Track" was recreated from the title track for the 2007 film Bhool Bhulaiyaa, which was sung by Neeraj Shridhar and written by Sameer.
+This is the second time the song is being recreated after the 2017 film Commando 2, which was titled "Hare Krishna Hare Ram", sung by Armaan Malik, Raftaar, and Ritika, and composed by Gourov-Roshin.

 The song "Ami Je Tomar/Mere Dholna Sun" from the prequel was also retained in the film.
 Shreya Ghoshal, who sung "Mere Dholna" in the 2007 prequel, reprised her vocals and is featured in three different versions of the song in the film.

-The fans of the song "Ami Je Tomar" wanted the voices of Shreya and Arijit for a duet on the song.
-The song was also released with the title "Ami Je Tomar Kartik X Vidya" on June 28, 2022, take from each video clip of the song.
+Due to fan demand, a version of "Ami Je Tomar" featuring the vocals of Arijit Singh and Shreya Ghoshal was also released as a duet with the title "Ami Je Tomar Kartik X Vidya" on June 28, 2022, taking from each video clip of the song.

-T-Series also released the "Cine Audio" of Bhool Bhulaiyaa 2 at 24 June 2022.
+T-Series also released the "Cine Audio" of Bhool Bhulaiyaa 2 on 24 June 2022.